 Recycling the past: tomb reuse in ancient Egypt

-The fieldwork project in Theban Tomb 45 forms the starting point for a research project on the phenomenon of tomb reuse in ancient Egypt, carried out by Dr. Carina van den Hoven at the Netherlands Institute for the Near East (Leiden University).
+The fieldwork in Theban Tomb 45 forms the starting point for a research project on the phenomenon of tomb reuse in ancient Egypt, carried out by Dr. Carina van den Hoven at the Netherlands Institute for the Near East (Leiden University).

 Tomb reuse was a widespread mortuary practice in ancient Egypt, yet there is a surprising lack of academic research on this topic.
 The stuy of ancient Egyptian mortuary practice generally focuses on conceptions of the afterlife, grave goods, and funerary rituals.
 Traditionally, studies of burial monuments have mainly focussed on their original construction, decoration, and owner(s), with marginal interest for their continued use and reuse.
 This is indeed surprising, because the continued use and reuse of monuments forms part of their 'life histories'.

 Van den Hoven’s research project takes an innovative interdisciplinary approach to the topic of tomb reuse, using theory and methodology from the fields of Memory Studies and Landscape Archaeology.
 This approach enables her to explore tomb reuse in terms of the interaction between mortuary practice, cultural memory, and the physical features of the mortuary landscape.
 In doing so, she addresses the validity of traditional Egyptological terminology relating to tomb reuse, and challenges the prevalent outside-in interpretations of tomb reuse which fail to address the complexity of this phenomenon.
-Her aim is to present a deep-level understanding of the practice of tomb reuse and to contribute to wider cross-cultural discussion on the reuse of mortuary spaces and on the functioning of mortuary landscapes.
+Her aim is to present a deep-level understanding of the practice of tomb reuse and to contribute to wider cross-cultural discussions on the reuse of mortuary spaces and on the functioning of mortuary landscapes.

 Conservation